We Heart Pork Roll

 Ask anyone in New Jersey what they had for breakfast and you will hear a lot about pork roll.
 Many consider the pork roll, egg and cheese sandwich to be the official breakfast sandwich of New Jersey, even though the state legislature has not officially designated it.

 However, if you are from Northern New Jersey you won’t likely be ordering pork roll because there, our favorite breakfast meat is known as Taylor ham.
-John Taylor’s flagship meat product was once known as Taylor’s Prepared Ham over a hundred years ago so there is historical precedence for the alternative name but no one seems to know why the Taylor ham name stuck so well in the Northern areas of the state.
+The history of pork roll shows that John Taylor’s flagship meat product was once known as Taylor’s Prepared Ham over a hundred years ago so there is historical precedence for the alternative name but no one seems to know why the Taylor ham name stuck so well in the Northern areas of the state.

 Ask just about anyone from outside of New Jersey about pork roll and they will probably give you a blank stare and create a mental picture of Arnold the pig tumbling down a hill.
 The NJ and PA folks, however, will tell you all about the breakfast sandwich that is a staple of every deli and sandwich shop throughout the region.